- Home

 -

-Length-preserving correction – minimises loss of penile length
+Length-preserving correction is desired– minimises loss of penile length

 -